The obvious answer to this would be ‘no’.

 2. Has your employer failed to maintain the machinery adequately?
 Was it defective?

-5. Was your employer in breach of any legislation, such as PUWER, the Provision and Use of Work Equipment Regulations, HASAW?
+5. Was your employer in breach of any legislation, such as PUWER, the Provision and Use of Work Equipment Regulations, or HASAW?

 Call Mooneerams on 029 2048 3615 if you would like some free initial advice on whether or not you might have a claim.